mickietoken/Time-IS-Money/README.md

 ![](/media/asset.png)

+TYPE - The tag/name of the tokenmobile in morse

-SUPPLY - is 1 token out of the fixed supply in the smart contract.
+SUPPLY - The 1 token out of the fixed supply in the smart contract.

 CYCLES - The amount of times the Tokenmobile will crash/restart in value and rebound again